jegumi/Marvel/README.md

 Note: If you wonder why there is no documentation in the code, you should read the [The Clean Code](https://it-ebooks24.com/ebook/clean-code).
 I write my code trying to do it clear, understandable and easy to read.
 This should be enough for not API projects.

 I'm not using "Hungarian notation" neither, basically because there is no real reason to do it.
-Interesting post about that [Just Say mNo to Hungarian Notation](http://jakewharton.com/just-say-no-to-hungarian-notation/)
+This is an interesting post about this topic: [Just Say mNo to Hungarian Notation](http://jakewharton.com/just-say-no-to-hungarian-notation/)